interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 #### Scale conversions

-If the accounting system or settlement engine receives a request with a **[`Quantity`](#quantity-type)** denominated in a unit more precise than its unit, it MUST convert the quantity into its native unit.
+If the accounting system or settlement engine receives a request with a **[`Quantity`](#quantity-json-type)** denominated in a unit more precise than its unit, it MUST convert the quantity into its native unit.
 If so, the resulting amount MUST be rounded down before fulfilling the request.

-The response to the request MUST include the converted, rounded **[`Quantity`](#quantity-type)** used to fulfill the request, which MUST be less than or equal to the amount sent in the original request.
+The response to the request MUST include the converted, rounded **[`Quantity`](#quantity-json-type)** used to fulfill the request, which MUST be less than or equal to the amount sent in the original request.
+(If the amount rounds down to 0, this this amount MAY be 0.)

 Then, the system with the additional precision initiating the request MUST track the leftover sum so it may accumulate and be retried in subsequent requests.